 % lfs setstripe

-Each file and directory can have a separate striping pattern and a directory's striping setting can be overriddn for a particular file by issuing the lfs setstripe command for individual files within that directory.
-However, striping settings for a file must be set before it is created.
+Each file and directory can have a separate striping pattern and a directory's striping setting can be overridden for a particular file by issuing the lfs setstripe command for individual files within that directory.
+However, as noted above, striping settings for a file must be set before it is created.
 If the settings for an existing file are changed, it will only get the new striping setting if the file is recreated.
 If the settings for an existing directory are changed, the files need to be copied elsewhere and then copied back to the directory in order to inherit the new settings.
 The lfs setstripe syntax is:

 % lfs setstripe --size [stripe-size] --index [OST-start-index] --count [stripe-count] filename